lbusch25/Wind-Visualization/README.md

 # Wind-Visualization
-A particular visualization of wind over the United States.
+A particle visualization of wind vectors over the United States.